waldezjr/beautiful-jekyll/_posts/2018-09-12-published-paper-at-the-congresso-brasileiro-de-automatica.md

 layout: post
 published: true
 title: Published paper at the Congresso Brasileiro de Automatica 2018
-subtitle: >-
-  My first paper in robotics has been made public!
-Hopefully many more to come =)
 date: '2018-09-12'
 ---
 ## My first robotics paper!